Marteria

 Marten Laciny (born 4 December 1982), better known by his stage name Marteria, is a German rapper.
 He has met with success in Germany (his 2012 collaboration with Yasha and Miss Platnum, "Lila Wolken", reached Number 1 in the German music charts) and the single "Verstrahlt", featuring Yasha, was included in the video game FIFA 12.

 His alternative stage name and alter ego is Marsimoto.
 Before his music career, he was a football player and model.

 Early life

 Laciny was born to a teacher (mother) and a sailor (father), and spent his childhood in the district of Lichtenhagen in Rostock.
-A talented footballer, he played for the youth team of F.C.
-Hansa Rostock, that he still maintains a close relationship with.
+A talented footballer, he played for the youth team of FC Hansa Rostock, that he still maintains a close relationship with.
 He played under Horst Hrubesch up in the U-17 squad of the Germany national team.

 When he was discovered in 1999 during a trip to New York City by a model scout, he got model assignments all over the world.
 He worked for Diesel and Hugo Boss, among others, after which he discontinued his modeling and went back to Rostock to pursue his rap career.

-In 2003, he moved to Berlin.
-There, he trained as an actor at a drama school.
+In 2003, he moved to Berlin, where he trained as an actor at a drama school.